Genomicsplc/variantkey/README.md

 ```

-The `variantkey_rsid.bin` file contains adjacent 12 bytes (96 bit) binary blocks with the following structure:
+The `vkrs.bin` file contains adjacent 12 bytes (96 bit) binary blocks with the following structure:

 ```
     00 01 02 03 04 05 06 07 08 09 10 11